Colleges where graduates have the most student debt - NewsBreak

 Related

+Let’s face it, college is expensive.
+Making the decision to attend college can be one that comes with countless benefits – education, lifelong friends and connections, job opportunities – but it has also become an increasingly expensive undertaking.
+While there are many cheaper higher education institutions nationwide, there is also no shortage of very expensive […]

-Report: 228,000 in Kan. applied for, were eligible for student debt relief
+Data shows 26 million people in the U.S. applied or were automatically eligible for student debt relief

-WASHINGTON —The only thing stopping millions of Americans from receiving the Biden Administration’s one-time student debt relief is a lawsuit brought by Republican officials and special interests, according to Biden.
-On Saturday, he said on social media, "It's simple: our Administration is confident that our student debt relief program is fully legal.
-And we're not backing down that easy."
+The Biden-Harris Administration released data that showed the number of people in the U.S. who applied or were automatically eligible for student debt relief.
+The post Data shows 26 million people in the U.S. applied or were automatically eligible for student debt relief appeared first on KYMA.

 Phys.org